cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [local](#local-scope)**

 This option specifies the array size at which the compiler prefers using loop to perform array assignment instead of element-by-element assignment.
-The list iteration loops are also compiled into a ranged loop when the array size reaches the threshold, as explicit list iteration loops get very large (in terms of instruction size) otherwise.
+The list iteration loops are also compiled into a ranged loop when the array size reaches the threshold, as explicit list iteration loops get huge (in terms of instruction size) otherwise.

 Possible values are integers in the range of `0` to `1000` (inclusive).
 The default value is `25`.